This post includes affiliate links, which means I receive a commission after making a purchase using my link.

 Here’s a bonus tip – When it’s time to get an update on your goals, ask yourself the 5W’s: Who, What, When, Where, Why (and let’s throw “How” in there, too!)
 Here’s an example:

-“How far have I come since I started?”
-If one of your goals is to lose weight, then create a start date, take “before” and “after” images and then when it’s time to re-evaluate, you can do a comparison to see where you stand.
+“How far have I come since I started this fitness journey?”
+If one of your goals is to lose weight, then create a start date.
+Take “before” and “after” images and then when it’s time to re-evaluate, you can do a comparison to see where you stand.
 Did you lose?
 Gain?
 Do you need to make any adjustments to your weight loss plan?